Learn, Check, Test -- Security Testing Using Automata Learning and Model Checking: Introduction

 \section{Introduction}

-Cyber-physical systems in all domains of everyday life become more interconnected and complex.
-Various domains like automotive, production, but also critical infrastructures like electronic government systems naturally have to provide communication interfaces to provide more smart and usable functionality.
-It is therefore crucial to create methodologies to verify the correctness and security of these interfaces.
-Since those systems are mostly proprietary, verifying their security has become an increasingly laborious task that is afflicted with a high degree of uncertainty.
+Interconnected electronic systems in all domains of everyday life become more both ubiquitous and complex.
+Various domains like automotive, production, but also critical infrastructures like electronic government systems naturally have to provide communication capabilities to provide more smart and usable functionality.
+It is therefore crucial to create methodologies to verify the correctness and security of these systems.
+Often those systems are proprietary, which means that verifying their security has become an increasingly laborious task that is afflicted with a high degree of uncertainty.
 Many approaches rely on static, pre-defined test suites that do not take any architectural or behavioral information into account.
 Therefore, validation of industrial systems and critical infrastructure often include the use of formal methods that provide more rigor in verification~\cite{terbeekFormalMethodsIndustry2024}.
 Such methods, including model checking, often come with the disadvantage of a high effort (especially with modeling systems) in conjunction with being hard to apply at black box systems.
-To mend these disadvantages, we try to automate the model creation using active automata learning.
-This technique allows for an automated model generation to be used in a checking process, and is also a technique that is destined for black box systems~\cite{vaandragerModelLearning2017}.
-We therefore combine the static model checking with dynamic active learning.
-Furthermore, we want to be able to not only verify the systems, but also correct errors and simulate different behavior.
-We can also use this technique to create corner-cases for verification by altering the system behavior to a Maximum Credible Accident (MCA) scenario~\cite{okloincMaximumCredibleAccident2021}.
-We therefore follow the approach to translate the learned models into a modeling language (see Sections \ref{sec:intro:check:reb} and \ref{sec:check:convert}).
+To mend these disadvantages, we automate the model creation using active automata learning.
+This technique allows for an automated model generation to be used in a checking process, and is also a technique that is suitable for black box systems~\cite{vaandragerModelLearning2017}.
+In this paper, we combine model checking with active learning, introducing novel concepts like {Annotated Mealy Machines} (AMMs) and {Context-Based Proposition Maps} (CPMs) to provide the missing link between those two components.
+Furthermore, our technique is able to not only verify the systems, but also help in correcting errors and simulate different behaviors.
+We can use the technique to create corner-cases for verification by altering the system behavior to a \textit{maximum credible accident} scenario~\cite{okloincMaximumCredibleAccident2021}.